How to start investing in oil and oil stocks

 If you feel confident enough to look into futures and options contracts, this may suit you best.

-However, if you’re new to the world of investment, or have never invested in oil before, ask your IFA about the best vehicle for you.
+However, if you’re new to the world of investment or have never invested in oil, ask a financial adviser about the best vehicle for you.

-Nevertheless, an IFA can help you ensure that you don’t take more risk than you are able to tolerate, and design your investments in line with your overall financial goals.
+Nevertheless, a skilled financial adviser can help you ensure that you don’t take more risk than you are able to tolerate, and design your investments in line with your overall financial goals.

 If you found this article interesting, you might also find our article on pension vs property investments and the best mining companies to invest in informative, too.